 Not soon after they are locked in their cells, Nico is carted off for unknown reasons.

 Meanwhile Werner is stuck at the threshold between life and death.
 After learning from a mysterious peacekeeper named Shion and from Lavi who both reside there that he must excise the intruder himself.
 With apprehension and distrust keeping him steady, Werner succeeds in the first attempt, but…

 Gehorsamsverweigerun » Insubordination documented at 500 hours

 Before Volker Weingartner was captain of the 212th Division of the Border Force, he was a teacher at Vollmond Elementary.
-Rather, he was a professor, holding first a degree in psychology and then numerous degrees in literature ranging from Capricornian folklore to classical Signum epics and finally then a degree in military tactics.
+Rather, he was a professor, holding first a degree in psychology and then numerous degrees in literature ranging from Capricornian folklore to classical Signum epics before finally attaining a degree in military tactics.
 Nothing too impressive.

 Of course, before he settled down into that title, he had been a first lieutenant serving in Capricorn’s joint 45th United Front against Ophiuchus during the Reservoir War.
 Before that, he had been employed as a primary school tutor in a small town just south of the Ophiuchian-Capricornian border.
 His best friend had been just across the country-boundary.